Randolph Churchill: Early political career

 The poem was widely disseminated in the press – but without the unflattering references to 'Socialist Mac[Donald],' who at the time was still Prime Minister of the Conservative-dominated National Government.

 His involvement was criticised by his father for splitting the official Conservative vote and letting in a winning Labour candidate, although Winston appeared to support Randolph on the hustings.
 Michael Foot was an eyewitness at Wavertree, where he blamed Baldwin's India policy (allowing India to impose tariffs on imported British goods) for hurting the Lancashire cotton trade.
 When he asked rhetorically, "And who is responsible for putting Liverpool where she is today?" a heckler shouted, "Blackburn Rovers!".
 "He collected 10,000 Independent votes in a few days and handed the seat on a platter to the Labour Party" as Foot later put it.
 The day after the Wavertree by-election the Secretary of State for India Samuel Hoare wrote to Viceroy Lord Willingdon “that little brute Randolph has done a lot of mischief … The fact that he kept our man out will undoubtedly do both Winston and him a good deal of harm in the party.
 The fact, however, that he got more votes than we expected is disquieting.
 It shows that there is a great deal of inflammable material about and it makes me nervous of future explosions.”

 In March 1935, again with financial backing from Lady Houston, he sponsored an Independent Conservative candidate, Richard Findlay, also a member of the British Union of Fascists, to stand in a by-election in Norwood.
 This attracted no backing from MPs or the press, and Findlay lost to the official Conservative candidate, Duncan Sandys, who in September that year became Randolph's brother-in-law, marrying his sister Diana.
 He had a violent row with his father about Norwood; Winston did not support him in any way this time, although he was suspected by other Conservatives of having done so.
 Duncan Sandys was the only one of Randolph's Conservative opponents to win; Randolph soon became jealous when Sandys joined the family and Churchill warmed to him.

-Having blamed Baldwin and the party organization for his loss, Randolph libelled Sir Thomas White.
+Having blamed Baldwin and the party organization for his loss, Randolph libelled Sir Thomas White, the leader of the Liverpool Conservatives..
 Over the summer he was summoned to the High Court to pay damages of £1,000; when advised that without an apology his career in politics was over, he immediately backtracked.